NaGaa95/cr3_nx/README.md

 * `language` — `0` follows the Switch system language; otherwise `1` ja, `2` en.

-### Known limitations

-* **FMV movies are skipped.** The Media.Vision movie container inside `CRDBmov.android.mvgl` is not decoded yet; `local.mediav.MoviePlayer` reports every movie as finished so the engine advances past the cutscene.
-(See `source/movie_player.c` — this is the natural place to add an ffmpeg decoder.)

 ### How to build

 You're going to need devkitA64 and the following devkitPro packages: